DTS, Inc.: DTS-HD High Resolution Audio

 DTS-HD High Resolution Audio, along with DTS-HD Master Audio, comprise the DTS-HD extension to the original DTS audio format.
-It delivers up to 7.1 channels of sound at a 96 kHz sampling frequency and 24-bit depth resolution.
-DTS-HD High Resolution Audio is selected as an optional surround sound format for Blu-ray Disc, with constant bit rates up to 6.0 Mbit/s and 3.0 Mbit/s, respectively.
+It delivers up to 7.1 channels of sound at up to 96 kHz sampling frequency and 24-bit depth resolution.
+DTS-HD High Resolution Audio is selected as an optional surround sound format for Blu-ray Disc and HD DVD, with constant bit rates up to 6.0 Mbit/s and 3.0 Mbit/s, respectively.
 It is intended to be an alternative for DTS-HD Master Audio where disc space may not allow it.
 DTS-HD High Resolution Audio is implemented as a core DTS stream plus an extension containing the two additional channels plus details to enable 96/24 sound reproduction.

 DTS-HD Master Audio

-DTS-HD Master Audio, previously known as DTS++, is the second of two DTS-HD audio formats.
+DTS-HD Master Audio, formerly known as DTS++, is the second of two DTS-HD audio formats.
 It supports a virtually unlimited number of surround sound channels, can deliver audio quality at bit rates extending from lossless (24-bit, 192 kHz) down to DTS Digital Surround and, like Neo, downmix to 5.1 or 2.1 systems.

 DTS-HD Master Audio is selected as an optional surround sound format for Blu-ray, where it has been limited to a maximum of 8 discrete channels.
 DTS-HD MA supports variable bit rates up to 24.5 Mbit/s, with up to 6 channels encoded at up to 192 kHz or 8 channels and nine objects encoded at 96 kHz/24 bit.
 If more than two channels are used, a "channel remapping" function allows for remixing the soundtrack to compensate for a different channel layout in the playback system compared to the original mix.